 Don’t stress if things don’t go as planned.
 Things change, interests take a turn, people leave school and people come back.

-If you ever find yourself walking towards a different path from what you had planned for yourself years ago, months ago or even yesterday, remember that it is better to do it now than never.
+If you ever find yourself walking toward a different path from what you had planned for yourself, remember that it is better to do it now than never.
 You don’t want to regret missing an opportunity.
 Take a chance and trust yourself!